asprenger/MLflow_introduction/README.md

     touch /tmp/test_dataset.tgz
     mlflow run sample_project -e validate -P data_path=/tmp/train_dataset.tgz

-At first glance, this might look like an overcomplicated way to run a script.
-But it is quite useful because you have a single command to execute scripts without having to worry about setting up environments and library dependencies.
+At first glance, this might look like an overcomplicated way to run a script but can actually been quite useful.
+By packaging some code in an
+MLflow Project other people can run it using a single command without having to worry about setting up environments or library dependencies.

 The `MLflow run` command can reference projects that are hosted on Github.
-This can be combined with a scheduler like Airflow to create recurring workflows.
+This can be combined with a scheduler like [Apache Airflow](https://airflow.apache.org/) to create recurring workflows.